sleepntsheep/sbar/README.md

 see [default config](https://github.com/sleepntsheep/sbar/blob/main/src/config.rs#L1) as example

 built-in modules:

-- exec - execute a command and return the result
+- exec - execute a command and return the result take params[0] as program name and params[1..len] as args
 - memory - formatted memory
 - battery - monitor battery (take battery index as param, default is 0)
+- battery_icon - nerd font icon that show battery charging status
 - time - formatted time
-- echo - return all params joined together as string take params[0] as program name and params[1..len] as args
+- echo - return all params joined together as string
-- sep - return seperator (defined in config.yaml)

 property
 - params is list of string
 - interval is how often to update each component, in second not putting in interval use default which is never update
+- fg and bg: colors for that component, in this format: "#FFFFFF" **requires status2d patch, and status2d_color: true in config**
+- prefix and suffix:  if exists will overwrite global prefix and suffix

+(prefix and suffix is put before and after every components)

 ### Signal